niyeldeii/essays/becoming_one_essay.md

 That's the craft now.

-Software engineering is more than just code.
+Software engineering is more than code.
 It always has been.
-It's systems design, architecture, understanding requirements, making tradeoffs, communicating with stakeholders, thinking about maintainability and scale.
+Systems design, architecture, requirements, tradeoffs, stakeholder communication, maintainability, scale—the code is just one artifact among many.

 The code is just the artifact.
 The thinking is the work.